In honor of Valentine’s Day, I have decided to make a post for all the people out there who are NOT looking for love! Well, not in books, at least ;-)

 8. Hell Divers Series by Nicholas Sansbury Smith

-So I kind of forgot when I put this on the list that the second book does have relationships, plus a bit of side character romance (if I recall correctly).
-BUT I’m leaving it because this post-apoc about people living in airships with hell divers who skydive to the deadly surface is so intense and gritty, with flawed but heroic characters, that you won’t be thinking about romance anyway.
-(Review)
+There are some relationships in this series as it goes on, but they’re just kind of part of the characters’ lives and never something I’d call romance.
+And this post-apoc about people living in airships with hell divers who skydive to the deadly surface is so intense and gritty, with flawed but heroic characters, that you won’t be thinking about romance anyway.
+[Review]

 9. Braineater Jones by Stephen Kozeniewski